pindab0ter/gulp-filenamelist/README.md

 Type: `string`
 default: `','`

-Add this string to the end of each file name except the last.
+Add this string to the end of each filename except the last.

 ## quote

 Type: `boolean`
 default: `false`

-Surround each file name with quotes.
+Surround each filename with quotes.

 # License